Operation Transom: Prelude

 The strategic situation in the Pacific in mid-May 1944.
 The red shaded area was controlled by the Allies and the remainder was controlled by Japan.

 Following Operation Cockpit, Saratoga was directed to return to the United States for a refit.
 The head of the US Navy, Admiral Ernest King, suggested to Admiral Lord Louis Mountbatten, the commander of South East Asia Command, that the carrier and other vessels of the Eastern Fleet strike Surabaya on her return voyage.
 King hoped that this would divert Japanese forces ahead of the Allied landing at Wakde island off New Guinea that was scheduled for 17 May.
 Mountbatten agreed to the proposal.

 Somerville decided to conduct the attack using almost the same forces as had been involved in Operation Cockpit.
 One of the main differences was to substitute Grumman Avengers for Illustriouss usual air wing of Fairey Barracuda torpedo and dive bombers.
 This change was made because Surabaya's defences were expected to be stronger than those at Sabang, and Somerville had decided to launch the aircraft 180 mi from the city, which was beyond the Barracudas' effective range.
 Because of the distance to be covered from Ceylon and the Royal Navy's lack of experience in underway replenishment, the final plans for the operation involved the Eastern Fleet refuelling at Exmouth Gulf in Western Australia before striking Surabaya.
-The United States Army Air Forces' 380th Bombardment Group, which was based near Darwin in Australia, was to also bomb Surabaya on the night after the carrier raid to prevent the Japanese from dispatching aircraft to attack the Eastern Fleet as it withdrew.
+The 380th Bombardment Group of the United States Army Air Forces, based near Darwin in Australia, was to also bomb Surabaya on the night after the carrier raid to prevent the Japanese from dispatching aircraft to attack the Eastern Fleet as it withdrew.
 The Allies had good intelligence on the locations of Japanese facilities in Surabaya, which aided planning for air raids on the city.
 They lacked information on the strength of Japanese air forces in the region, which forced the Eastern Fleet to assign large numbers of fighter aircraft to escort the strike force and protect the fleet rather than attacking ground targets.